 Flexible Rate.
-No later than 11:00 a.m., Chicago time, on the Rate Determination Date for a Series 2007A Bond of a Sub-Series bearing interest at the Flexible Rate, the Remarketing Agent will determine, with respect to such Sub-Series of the Series 2007A Bonds (a) the duration of the Rate Period for such Series 2007A Bond by specifying the succeeding Rate Change Date (which shall also be the succeeding Rate Determination Date) for such Series 2007A Bond which Rate Change Date shall be no later than the Business Day prior to the Stated Termination Date, and shall not extend beyond the number of days of interest coverage provided by the then-current Credit Facility related to such Series 2007A Bond, if a Credit Facility is required to be in place for such Series 2007A Bond, and (b) the Flexible Rate applicable to such Sub-Series of Series 2007A Bonds bearing interest at the Flexible Rate during such Rate Period.
+No later than 12:00 noon, New York City time, on the Rate Determination Date for a Reoffered Bond bearing interest at the Flexible Rate, the Remarketing Agent with respect to a Sub-series of the Reoffered Bonds will determine (a) the duration of the Rate Period for such Reoffered Bond by specifying the succeeding Rate Change Date (which shall also be the succeeding Rate Determination Date) for such Reoffered Bond which Rate Change Date shall be no later than the Business Day prior to the Stated Termination Date, and shall not extend beyond the number of days of interest coverage provided by the then current Liquidity Facility for such Reoffered Bonds, if a Liquidity Facility is required to be in place for such Reoffered Bonds, and (b) the Flexible Rate applicable to such Reoffered Bonds bearing interest at the Flexible Rate during the Rate Period.
 The last day of such Rate Period must be a Business Day and the day next succeeding such Business Day must also be a Business Day.
-Under the Amended and Restated Ninth Supplemental Indenture, the Trustee will make monthly draws under the applicable Credit Facility as necessary in amounts equal to the interest accruing or to accrue on the Sub-Series of Series 2007A Bonds in the

-Flexible Mode during the then-current month.
-No Rate Period during any Flexible Mode shall extend beyond July 1 of any year unless Series 2007A Bonds in an aggregate principal amount equal to the mandatory sinking fund redemption requirement on July 1 of such year shall remain Outstanding and callable for redemption or subject to purchase in lieu of redemption on such July 1.
-Except on an Adjustment Date, if the Flexible Rate is not determined by the Remarketing Agent with respect to a Sub-Series of Series 2007A Bonds on any Rate Determination Date, such Series 2007A Bonds will bear interest at a Flexible Rate equal to the SIFMA Municipal Index for a Rate Period of the shortest possible duration until the Remarketing Agent next determines the Flexible Rate, as required under the Amended and Restated Ninth Supplemental Indenture.
-See "DESCRIPTION OF THE SERIES 2007A BONDS - Failure to Determine Interest Rate."
+The Flexible Rate will be a fixed per annum interest rate equal to the lowest rate of interest which, in the judgment of such Remarketing Agent, would enable each such Reoffered Bond to be remarketed at the principal amount thereof on the Rate Change Date for such Rate Period.
+No Rate Period during any Flexible Mode shall extend beyond January 1 of any year unless Reoffered Bonds in an aggregate principal amount equal to the sinking fund redemption requirement on January 1 of such year shall remain Outstanding and callable for redemption or subject to purchase in lieu of redemption on such January 1.
+Except on an Adjustment Date, if the Flexible Rate for any Reoffered Bond is not determined by the applicable Remarketing Agent on any Rate Determination Date, such Reoffered Bond will bear interest at a Flexible Rate equal to the SIFMA Municipal Index for a Rate Period of the shortest possible duration until such Remarketing Agent next determines the Flexible Rate, as required under the Amended and Restated Tenth Supplemental Indenture.
+See "DESCRIPTION OF THE REOFFERED BONDS - Failure to Determine Interest Rate."

-With respect to a Sub-Series of the Series 2007A Bonds, the Remarketing Agent (a) taking into account economic, market and other financial factors that may affect or be relevant to the length of Rate Periods during a Flexible Mode and the interest rates and other determinable fees and expenses to be borne by such Series 2007A Bonds during such Rate Periods and (b) with the written consent of an Authorized Officer of the Authority, will determine the duration of Rate Periods during a Flexible Mode.
-Subject to the preceding sentence, the Remarketing Agent may establish different Rate Periods on the same Rate Change Date for such Series 2007A Bonds in the Flexible Mode.
-Among the factors to be considered by the Remarketing Agent shall be the market for such Series 2007A Bonds and other securities that bear interest at a variable rate or at fixed rates that, in the judgment of the Remarketing Agent, are otherwise comparable to such Series 2007A Bonds, or any fact or circumstance relating to such Series 2007A Bonds, affecting the market for such Series 2007A Bonds or affecting such other comparable securities in a manner that, in the judgment of the Remarketing Agent, will affect the market for such Series 2007A Bonds.
-The Remarketing Agent's determination will be conclusive and binding upon all parties.
+The Remarketing Agent with respect to a Sub-series of the Reoffered Bonds (a) taking into account economic, market and other financial factors that may affect or be relevant to the length of Rate Periods during a Flexible Mode and interest rates and other determinable fees and expenses to be borne by such Reoffered Bonds during such Rate Periods and (b) with the consent of an Authorized Officer, will determine the duration of Rate Periods during a Flexible Mode.
+Subject to the provisions of the previous sentence, such Remarketing Agent may establish different Rate Periods on the same Rate Change Date for such Reoffered Bonds in the Flexible Mode.
+Among the factors to be considered by the Remarketing Agent pursuant to clause (a) above, shall be the market for such Reoffered Bonds and other securities that bear interest at a variable rate or at fixed rates that, in the judgment of the Remarketing Agent, are otherwise comparable to such Reoffered Bonds, or any fact or circumstance relating to such Reoffered Bonds, affecting the market for such Reoffered Bonds or affecting such other comparable securities in a manner that, in the judgment of such Remarketing Agent, will affect the market for such Reoffered Bonds.
+Such Remarketing Agent's determination will be conclusive and binding upon all parties.
 The Trustee will provide information regarding the Flexible Rate and Rate Periods to any Bondholder on written request.